ryanlalchand/Safe-2-School/README.md

 Run `node app.js` to start the server

-Navigate to https://localhost:3000 in the browser to log in
+Navigate to https://localhost:3000 in the browser to log in with an admin username & password from the `src/config/dbTest.js` file